Planning for Safety

 We will want to explore:

-- Their perception of risk to her children and the strategies they has used to keep them safe
+Their perception of risk to their children and the strategies they has used to keep them safe

 Build a partnership

 Trust is essential in building partnerships with parents who are experiencing abuse.
 The following are elements parents have communicated that are important to building trusting relationships.

 Exploring many aspects of their life and safety, not just their physical safety

 Building a partnership does not mean that our own knowledge, expertise, and experience are not valuable components of a person’s safety plan.
 It is important to also provide information, resources, and options that can serve to enhance their plan.
 While we may have a wealth of knowledge, we want to avoid imposing our own judgments and ideas instead of building on the knowledge and ideas of the people we are partnering with.